jemini12/woori-mohae/README.md

 ## Design Guarantees

 - Responsive layout with accessible contrast, keyboard-friendly navigation, and semantic HTML.
-- Radial gradients and frosted glass cards frame the ChatKit widget without distracting from it.
+- Radial gradients and a frosted chat container keep focus on the concierge while staying brandable.
 - CSS variables for brand colours plus Tailwind utility classes for rapid iteration.
 - Metadata slots (OpenGraph/Twitter) pre-filled for future SEO and sharing needs.